 These pages have been put together largely in response to requests for details of, and links to, books and articles on education and community action.
-One or two people have also asked about research projects, and my background and experience.
+One or two people have also asked about research projects, etc.

 research

 Tony Jeffs and I have been conducting research for a new book that explores the current environments in which educators operate.
 In particular, we focus on the fundamental mistakes made by policymakers, academics, and those charged with developing practice in schools, colleges, and local communities.
-Much like Tomison’s Academy pictured above, there is a danger of dereliction.
-We argue that it is necessary to re-imagine education and develop alternative ways of approaching schooling, informal education, and supporting community-led initiatives.
+Much like Tomison’s Academy (pictured above), there is a danger of dereliction.
+We argue that it is necessary to re-imagine education and develop alternative approaches to schooling, informal education, and supporting community-led initiatives.

 Click for details of previous projects.